 I’ve always thought people that write bio’s sound like narcissistic twats.
-Well since I get asked for it on a regular basis for speaking engagements, here is my best attempt at twattery.
+Well since I get asked for it on a regular basis, here is my best attempt at twattery.

-Elias Bizannes is an entrepreneur based in Silicon Valley.
+Elias Bizannes is an Australian based in Silicon Valley.

 Links for additional backstory on my projects

-- The Australian Broadcasting Corporation’s “Foreign Correspondent” interviewed me at the original location of one of my businesses (StartupHouse — now at a new location) and home for my views.
-I worked very closely with the team and gave them not only a deep insight into the trends and history but access to other interviewees such as Naval and George.
+– The Australian Broadcasting Corporation’s “Foreign Correspondent” interviewed me at the original location of one of my businesses (StartupHouse) and home for my views.
+I worked very closely with the team and gave them a deep insight into the trends and history and access to high profile interviewees

 – StartupBus is a business that I started in 2010 and have grown into an international event that receives mass coverage in the media and (sometimes, rabid) global community.
 Time Magazine put a video journalist on one of the buses in 2012 to tell the story of the North American competition.